 Instructions

-- Place the butter, lemon juice, lemon zest, minced garlic, dried herbs, and sea salt into a bowl.
-Heat in the microwave for 1 minute, stir, then heat again until fully melted.
+- Combine the butter, lemon juice, lemon zest, minced garlic, dried herb mix and a pinch of sea salt in a small microwave-safe bowl.
+Microwave for one minute, stir, then heat again briefly until the butter is fully melted and smooth.